 Research & Evaluation

-The Institute for Families Office of Research and Evaluation has been meeting the applied research needs of human service organizations for more than 10 years.
-Our work has covered an array of topics including mental health, child welfare, substance abuse prevention, HIV/AIDS, maternal and child health issues, developmental disabilities, child and adolescent services, along with strategic issues related to organizational operations and community planning.
+IFF operationalizes its commitment to child welfare and human service organizations through applied research, training evaluation, and data collection projects.
+We support an array of service areas, including language access planning, mental health, child welfare, substance abuse prevention, maternal and child health issues, child and adolescent services, and more strategic issues related to organizational operations and community planning.

 • Needs assessment